Paperwork to Sell North Carolina Land

 Frequently Asked Questions (FAQs)

-Title insurance in North Carolina costs around 0.5% to 1.0% of the sale price.
-For example, for land sold at $100,000, the title insurance would range from $500 to $1,000.
+Title insurance in North Carolina is regulated and generally costs between 0.5% and 1.0% of the sale price.
+For example, on a $100,000 land sale, title insurance may range from $500 to $1,000 and helps protect against undiscovered ownership or lien issues.